RayOfSunDull/knot/README.md

 ```sh
 $ knot -d project_name
 ```
 By default, it will open `nautilus` on the project directory and all the `.kra` files in the last batch.
-There is currently no way to change the file explorer short of recompiling the tool.
+The file viewer, as well as the pdf viewer can be changed.
+More info on that later.

 ### Managing batches
 Once you've initialised or opened an already existing project, the temporary knot working directory is set to the directory of that project.
 You may check this using: